crmathieu/Orbital/README.md

 	- download numpy+mkl: "numpy-1.13.1+mkl-cp27-cp27m-win_amd64.whl"
 	- download scipy: "scipy-0.19.1-cp27-cp27m-win_amd64.whl"

 	3) In order to have a smooth library install, first make sure the program "pip.exe" is up to date.
+	"pip.exe" is under c:\python27\Scripts.
 From the command prompt type:

-	"> python -m pip install --upgrade pip"
+	"python -m pip install --upgrade pip"

-	4) then install the modules you previously downloaded using the pip command:
+	4) then install the modules you previously downloaded using the pip program:

 	pip install -U numpy-1.13.1+mkl-cp27-cp27m-win_amd64.whl
 	pip install -U scipy-0.19.1-cp27-cp27m-win_amd64.whl

-	if you get a message "<wheelname> is not a supported wheel on this platform", despite the fact that you already updated pip, it means you probably downloaded the wrong library.
+	if you get a message "<wheelname> is not a supported wheel on this platform", despite the fact that you already updated pip, it means you probably downloaded the wrong library for this version of python.
 Make sure the library is the correct one.

 	5) Install vPython:
 	goto http://vpython.org/contents/download_windows.html